JohnRSim/NFTHACK2022/README.md

 # Snapchat OpenSea Lens
 ... in development..<br />
-Install our Snapchat OpenSea lens and point it at the Opensea NFT Library to view NFTs that we have hooked up!<br />
+Install our Snapchat OpenSea lens and point it at the Opensea NFT Library to view NFTs in augmented reality that we have hooked up!<br />
 https://github.com/JohnRSim/Snapchat-OpenSea-Lens <br />

 # Enhancing OpenSea Social share<br />AR Player support within Twitter